benj327/EzNotes/README.md

 ## Example

-You can check out a sample output from a 51 minute MIT Lecture on dynamic programming taken from YouTube in the Backend/output.txt file.
+You can check out a sample output from a [51 minute MIT Lecture on dynamic programming](https://www.youtube.com/watch?v=OQ5jsbhAv_M) in the Backend/output.txt file.
 There is also a sample demo available on [YouTube](https://www.youtube.com/watch?v=nUtlPEr-Dp0)